syncsynchalt/tincan-tls/README.md

 This is an implementation of TLS 1.3 written from the various specifications (RFCs, etc).

-This implementation only implements enough of the protocol to be able to connect to a web server and request a page.
+We only implement enough of the protocol to be able to connect to a web server and request a page, but the implementation itself should be robust.

-The algorithms are full of known issues such as timing side channels and should not be used for real work.
+The algorithms are full of known issues such as attackable side channels and should not be used for real work.
+They also prefer clarity over performance.

+### Algorithms

+The following algorithms were built for this implementation:

+* SHA-256
+* HMAC
+* AES-128